bchenSyd/relay-digest-0.9/readme.md

   {
      var fragmentPointers = this._fragmentPointers;
      foreach(fragment in fragments){
-        fragmentResolver.resolve(fragmentPointer.fragment, fragmentPointer.dataIDs) //dataIDs is parent fragment dataID. it's normally something like 'client:14578962' becuase the root viewer field doesn't have a server id (a singleton in most cases)
+        fragmentResolver.resolve(fragmentPointer.fragment, fragmentPointer.dataIDs) //dataIDs is parent fragment dataID. it's normally something like 'client:14578962'                                                                                  //becuase the root viewer field doesn't have a server id (a singleton in most cases)
      })
   }
 ```
-the problem is that if you don't pass override variable to `RelayContainer`, the fragmentPointer.framgment still reference the old QueryVariables. so why?
+the problem is that if you don't pass override variable to `RelayContainer`, the fragmentPointer.framgment still refer to the old QueryVariables. why is the case?
 to figure out why we need to undrestand how fragmentPointer.fragment is built.
 It's actually gets built up in ` _updateFragmentPointers`  during `_initialize`, which means, everytime your `RelayContainer` gets re-rendered, the fragmentPointers get get rebuilt.
 ```